LouisJalouzot/Obsidian/Papers/References/Müller and Vaxman 2021 - Discrete curvature and torsion from cross-ratios.md

 > Abstract
 >             Motivated by a Möbius invariant subdivision scheme for polygons, we study a curvature notion for discrete curves where the cross-ratio plays an important role in all our key definitions.
 Using a particular Möbius invariant point-insertion-rule, comparable to the classical four-point-scheme, we construct circles along discrete curves.
 Asymptotic analysis shows that these circles defined on a sampled curve converge to the smooth curvature circles as the sampling density increases.
 We express our discrete torsion for space curves, which is not a Möbius invariant notion, using the cross-ratio and show its asymptotic behavior in analogy to the curvature.

-[TLDR] This work expresses its discrete torsion for space curves, which is not a Möbius invariant notion, using the cross-ratio and shows its asymptotic behavior in analogy to the curvature.